-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for fall 2006 admissions: C2 Number of qualified applicants offered a placed on waiting list 624 C2 Number accepting a place on the waiting list 421 C2 Number of wait-listed students admitted 372 C2 Is your waiting list ranked?
-No. CO If you do you release that information to students?

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list 1131 C2 Number accepting a place on the waiting list 732 C2 Number of wait-listed students admitted 158 C2 Is your waiting list ranked?
+No C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?